dhruv2102/MS3-Recepie-Book/README.md

 - Locate `Manual Deploy` option and choose the master branch and click `Deploy Branch`
 - Once the app is built, click `Open App` from the page.

+### Running Project Locally
+Assuming you have cloned the project and added the environemnt file, in the command line run the command `python app.py`.
+This will run the app locally.